Our family's adventures as parents, kindergartners,

 I ended up staying at the library all night and when I came home Monday at 7 AM, they were all still asleep.
 Grammy and Papa read my paper and gave suggestions before I turned it in at 9 AM.
 When they asked if I wanted to sleep, I said, "No way, I am pushing through and we are going sightseeing."

 After the tour, we stopped at the Reeves Center, and saw the collection of 4,000+ pieces of ceramic dishes(Grammy was impressed).
-We finished with a tour of Lee Chapel where we took a great picture with us and 'the General' and the flags of the south.

 After going down to see Lee's crypt, we stopped at Traveller's grave (Lee's war horse) just outside Lee Chapel.
 On top of the grave there were tons of pennies all facing tails up.
 I went in to ask, "What's with the pennies?"
 The woman said that it is tradition for students to leave pennies for good luck in school.
 During exams, she said you will usually find carrots and apples as well.
 I asked why the pennies were all tails up and she said, "Well, you know who is on the other side of that penny right?"
 Then she grinned as if to say, "We really don't dislike Lincoln or the North, but it is fun to pretend like it."